Samuel L. Mitchill: Career

 Mitchill taught chemistry, botany, and natural history at Columbia College from 1792 to 1801 and was a founding editor of The Medical Repository, the first medical journal in the United States.
 In 1793, he was elected a Foreign Fellow of the Royal Society of Edinburgh.
 His proposers were James Gregory, Dugald Stewart, and John Rotherham.

 In addition to his Columbia lectures on botany, zoology, and mineralogy, Mitchill collected, identified, and classified many plants and animals, particularly aquatic organisms.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1797.
 From 1807 to 1826, he taught at the College of Physicians and Surgeons of New York and then helped organize the short-lived Rutgers Medical College of New Jersey, which he served as vice president until 1830.
 While at Columbia, Mitchill developed a fallacious theory of disease; however, it resulted in his promotion of personal hygiene and improved sanitation.

 Mitchill served in the New York State Assembly in 1791 and again in 1798 and was then elected as a Democratic-Republican to the United States House of Representatives, serving from 1801 until his resignation on November 22, 1804.
+As a congressman, he was one of the impeachment managers who, in the impeachment trial, successfully prosecuted the articles of impeachment adopted by the House against Judge John Pickering.
 In November 1804, Mitchill was elected a U.S. Senator from New York to fill the vacancy caused by the resignation of John Armstrong, and served from November 23, 1804, to March 4, 1809.
 He then served again in the House of Representatives from December 4, 1810, to March 4, 1813.

 Mitchill was elected a member of the American Antiquarian Society in 1814.
 On January 29, 1817, Mitchill convened the first meeting of the New York Academy of Sciences, originally called the Lyceum of Natural History, of which he was later elected president.

 Mitchill strongly endorsed the building of the Erie Canal, sponsored by his friend and political ally DeWitt Clinton; they were both members of the short-lived New-York Institution.
 Mitchill suggested renaming the United States of America Fredonia, combining the English "freedom" with a Latinate ending.
 Although the suggestion was not seriously considered, some towns adopted the name, including Fredonia, New York.
 Some freebooters established a short-lived republic under that name in Texas in the late 1820s.